-- Determine the number of series cells. - This value depends on the cell chemistry and the load requirements of the system.
-For example, to support a minimum battery voltage of 25 V using Li-CO2 type cells with a cell minimum voltage of 2.5 V, 10-series cells should be used. - For the correct cell connections, see Usage of VC Pins for Cells Versus Interconnect. - Protection FET selection and configuration - The BQ76942 device is designed for use with high-side NFET protection (low-side protection NFETs can be used by leveraging the DCHG / DDSG signals). - The configuration should be selected for series Versus parallel FETs, which may lead to different FET selection for charge Versus discharge direction. - These FETs should be rated for the maximum: - Voltage, which should be approximately 5 V (DC) to 10 V (peak) per series cell. - Current, which should be calculated based on both the maximum DC current and the maximum transient current with some margin.

-- Power dissipation, which can be a factor of the RDS(ON) rating of the FET, the FET package, and the PCB design. - The overdrive level of the BQ76942 device charge pump should be selected based on RDS(ON) requirements for the protection FETs and their voltage handling requirements.
-If the FETs are selected with a maximum gate-to-source voltage of 15 V, then the 11-V overdrive mode within the BQ76942 device can be used.
-If the FETs are not specified to withstand this level, or there is a concern over gate leakage current on the FETs, the lower overdrive level of 5.5 V can be selected. - · Sense resistor selection - The resistance value should be selected to maximize the input range of the coulomb counter but not exceed the absolute maximum ratings, and avoid excessive heat generation within the resistor. - Using the normal maximum charge or discharge current, the sense resistor = 200 mV / 20.0 A = 10 m $\Omega$ maximum. - However, considering a short circuit discharge current of 80 A, the recommended maximum SRP, SRN voltage of ≈0.75 V, and the maximum SCD threshold of 500 mV, the sense resistor should be below 500 mV / 80 A = 6.25-mΩ maximum. - Further tolerance analysis (value tolerance, temperature variation, and so on) and PCB design margin should also be considered, so a sense resistor of 1 mΩ is suitable with a 50-ppm temperature coefficient and power rating of 1 W. - The REG1 is selected to provide the supply for an external host processor, with output voltage selected for 3.3 V. - The NPN BJT used for the REG0 preregulator should be selected to support the maximum collector-to-emitter voltage of the maximum charging voltage of 42.5 V. The gain of the BJT should be chosen so it can provide the required maximum output current with a base current level that can be provided from the BQ76942 device. - The BJT should support the maximum current expected from the REG1 (maximum of 45 mA, with short circuit current limit of up to ≈80 mA). - A diode can optionally be included in the collector circuit of the BJT, in order to avoid reverse current flow from BREG through the base-collector junction of the BJT to PACK+ during a pack short circuit event.
-This diode can be seen in Figure 16-1 at D2. - A large resistor (such as 10 $M\Omega$ ) is recommended from BREG to VSS to avoid any unintended leakage current that may occur during SHUTDOWN mode.
+- This value depends on the cell chemistry and the load requirements of the system.
+For example, to support a minimum battery voltage of 35 V using Li-CO2 type cells with a cell minimum voltage of 2.5 V, there needs to be at least 14-series cells. - For the correct cell connections, see セクション 10.1.2. - Protection FET selection and configuration - The BQ769142 device is designed for use with high-side NFET protection (low-side protection NFETs can be used by leveraging the DCHG / DDSG signals). - The configuration should be selected for series versus parallel FETs, which may lead to different FET selection for charge versus discharge direction. - These FETs should be rated for the maximum: - Voltage, which should be approximately 5 V (DC) to 10 V (peak) per series cell - Current, which should be calculated based on both the maximum DC current and the maximum transient current with some margin - Power Dissipation, which can be a factor of the RDS(ON) rating of the FET, the FET package, and the PCB design - The overdrive level of the BQ769142 device charge pump should be selected based on RDS(ON) requirements for the protection FETs and their voltage handling requirements.
+If the FETs are selected with a maximum gate-to-source voltage of 15 V, then the 11-V overdrive mode within the BQ769142 device can be used.
+If the FETs are not specified to withstand this level or there is a concern over gate leakage current on the FETs, the lower overdrive level of 5.5 V can be selected. - Sense resistor selection - The resistance value should be selected to maximize the input range of the coulomb counter, but not exceed the absolute maximum ratings, and avoid excessive heat generation within the resistor. - Using the normal maximum charge or discharge current, the sense resistor = 200 mV / 20.0 A = 10 m $\Omega$ maximum - However, considering a short circuit discharge current of 80 A, the recommended maximum SRP, SRN voltage of ≈0.75 V, and the maximum SCD threshold of 500 mV, the sense resistor should be below 500 mV / 80 A= 6.25 mΩ maximum. - Further tolerance analyses (value tolerance, temperature variation, and so on) and the PCB design margin should also be considered, so a sense resistor of 1 mΩ is suitable with a 50-ppm temperature coefficient and power rating of 1 W. - The REG1 is selected to provide the supply for an external host processor with an output voltage selected for 3.3 V. - The NPN BJT used for the REG0 preregulator should be selected to support the maximum collector-toemitter voltage of the maximum charging voltage of 60 V. The gain of the BJT should be chosen so it can provide the required maximum output current with a base current level that can be provided from the BQ769142 device. - The BJT should support the maximum current expected from the REG1 (maximum of 45 mA, with short circuit current limit of up to ≈80 mA). - A diode can be optionally included in the collector circuit of the BJT to avoid reverse current flow from BREG through the base-collector junction of the BJT to PACK+ during a pack short circuit event.
+This diode can be seen in 16-2 at D2. - A large resistor (such as 10 M $\Omega$ ) is recommended from BREG to VSS to avoid any unintended leakage current that may occur during SHUTDOWN mode.